Color grading: Primary and secondary color grading

 Primary color grading affects the whole image by providing control over the color density curves of red, green, blue color channels, across the entire frame.
 Secondary grading can isolate a range of hue, saturation and brightness values to bring about alterations in hue, saturation and luminance only in that range, allowing the grading of secondary colors, while having a minimal or usually no effect on the remainder of the color spectrum.
 Using digital grading, objects and color ranges within a scene can be isolated with precision and adjusted.
 Color tints can be manipulated and visual treatments pushed to extremes not physically possible with laboratory processing.
 With these advancements, the color grading process has become increasingly similar to well-established digital painting techniques, ushering forth a new era of digital cinematography.

 Masks, mattes, power windows

 The evolution of digital color grading tools has advanced to the point where the colorist can use geometric shapes (such as mattes or masks in photo software such as Adobe Photoshop) to isolate color adjustments to specific areas of an image.
-These tools can highlight a wall in the background and color only that wall, leaving the rest of the frame alone, or color everything but that wall.
+These tools can, for example, highlight a wall in the background and color only that wall, leaving the rest of the frame alone, or color everything but that wall.
 Subsequent color grading tools (typically software-based) have the ability to use spline-based shapes for even greater control over isolating color adjustments.
 Color keying is also used for isolating areas to adjust.

 Inside and outside of area-based isolations, digital filtration can be applied to soften, sharpen or mimic the effects of traditional glass photographic filters.